remytuyeras/ilm/README.md

 This repository provides a set of tools to:
 - **Generate a hierarchical tokenizer** from a training text file by computing token weights based on their relative positions within different text segments (e.g., sentences, paragraphs).
 - **Build a composite mapping from tokens to codes** (and vice versa) that is ideal for structured language modeling.
-- **Integration with Neural Network Pipelines:** the tokenizer produces token codes that can serve as inputs for language models.
+- **Integration with LM pipelines:** The tokenizer produces token codes that can serve as inputs for language models.
 In a typical pipeline, the neural network would output a probability distribution over the 64 token options for each syllable position, which can then be mapped back to tokens using the provided detokenizer.

 ## Repository structure